ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

     Usually, you should expect seeing only the last line but, depending on what has been done to the storage drives previously, you may also see some warning about any possible issue detected by `sgdisk`.

-2. Then, you can check the new partitions with `fdisk -l`:
+2. Check the new partitions with `fdisk -l`:

     ~~~sh
     $ fdisk -l /dev/sdb /dev/sdc